executors/executors/design.md

 // use the executor to describe where some high-level library should execute its work perform_business_logic(ex);

-// alternatively, use low-level P0443 APIs directly
+// alternatively, use primitive P0443 APIs directly

 // immediately submit work to the pool execute(ex, []{ std::cout << "Hello world from the thread pool!"; });